-Assessment of computing at both KS1 and KS2 is be based on teacher assessment.
-This is recorded using subject specific statements on our assessment system, Target Tracker.
-Parent consultations provide a formal opportunity to discuss both progress and attainment and parents also have the opportunity to have a look at the learning that children have been doing in computing, through their books.
-Pupil annual reports shared with parents in July provide a formal report of attainment in computing.
+Teachers enter assessment data into the schools reporting system twice a year.
+Parent consultations provide a formal opportunity to discuss both progress and attainment and parents also have the opportunity to have a look at the learning that children have been doing in Computing, through their books.
+Pupil annual reports shared with parents in July, provide a formal report of attainment in Computing.